vzhomeexperiments/FALCON_A/README.md

 > - Run simulation again

 Finally in order to use in trading mode move files from /tester folder to the /Files folder

+# Disclaimer

+Use on your own risk: past performance is no guarantee of the future results!